Tom Brady is launching an NFT company - KTVZ

 A surge of interest has produced some astronomical sales and attracted interest from celebrities.
 For example, an artwork by digital artist Beeple recently sold for $69 million at Christie’s.
 Rock group Kings of Leon released their most recent album as an NFT and Twitter founder Jack Dorsey’s first tweet sold as an NFT for $2.9 million.

 Brady and entrepreneur Richard Rosenblatt will serve as co-chairs of Autograph.
-The company has also assembled a high-profile advisory team including Apple SVP Eddy Cue, Lionsgate CEO Jon Feltheimer, Live Nation Entertainment CEO Michael Rapino, DraftKings cofounders Jason Robins and Paul Liberman, Cameo CEO Steven Galanis, Dodgers, Warriors co-owner Peter Guber and DraftKings North America President, Matt Kalish and Dawn Ostroff, advertising business officer at Spotify, among others.
+The company has also assembled a high-profile advisory team including Apple SVP Eddy Cue, Lionsgate CEO Jon Feltheimer, Live Nation Entertainment CEO Michael Rapino, DraftKings cofounders Jason Robins and Paul Liberman, and Dawn Ostroff, chief content and advertising business Officer at Spotify, among others.

 Autograph will also have interactive offerings like live auctions, physical product drops and in-person experiences.